 The Jordan Lake Rules are designed to protect and improve water quality in the lake.
 The rules were developed over several years through a process that involved extensive meetings, public hearings and negotiations between residents, environmental groups, local and state government agencies and other stakeholders in the watershed.
 Specific issues addressed by the rules include reducing pollution from wastewater discharges, stormwater runoff from new and existing development, agriculture and fertilizer application.
+The Rules continue to be discussed and amended through the NC General Assembly.

 The primary rules that affect local governments (like the City of Graham) are the Stormwater Management for New Development, Stormwater Management for Existing Development, Protection of Existing Riparian Buffers, Wastewater Discharge Requirements, Options for Offsetting Nutrients Loads, Session Law 2009-216, Session Law 2009-484, Session Law 2011-394 and to a lesser extent the Fertilizer Management Rule.
 The Protection of Existing Riparian Buffer Rules was implemented in 2011 after the Stage 1 Existing Development Programs were adopted in 2009 and Waste Water Treatment Plant compliance with Total Phosphorous limitations by January 1, 2010.
-The New Development Programs, Stage 2 Existing Development Program, and Wastewater Treatment Plant Compliance with Total Nitrogen Limitations were all delayed for 3 years.
+The New Development Programs, Stage 2 Existing Development Program, and Wastewater Treatment Plant Compliance with Total Nitrogen Limitations have all been delayed several times.
+The current implementation schedule is cloudy because of 2014 and 2015 delays that are contingent upon future monitoring results.
 This establishes the following compliance timeframes for these rules:

-- New Development Programs August 2017. - Stage 2 Existing Development Programs 2017 for the Upper New Hope Creek Watershed (Durham), 2020 for the Haw River Watershed. - Wastewater Treatment Total Nitrogen Limits 2019 (Unless enacted with 2016 Permit Renewals).
+- New Development Programs Delayed until at least 2020. - Stage 2 Existing Development Programs Delayed until at least 2023. - Wastewater Treatment Total Nitrogen Limits 2019 (Unless enacted with 2016 Permit Renewals).

 Additionally, Session Bill 2013-395 created a study to determine if "mechanical circulation" within Jordan Lake could reduce algal growth within the lake.
-This study will be completed by NDENR and Medora Corporation for \$1.44 million and will include the leasing of 36 Solar Bee Circulators.
-The Solar Bee's, similar to the ones in the Graham-Mebane Lake, are a relatively new technology and the study is ongoing.
+This study was conducted by NDEQ and Medora Corporation for \$1.44 million and originally included the leasing of 36 Solar Bee Circulators (the study was expanded in 2014).
+The Solar Bee's, similar to the ones in the Graham-Mebane Lake, are a relatively new technology and the study was extended several years.
+However, in the spring of 2016, NC DEQ announced that the Solar Bees had failed and would be removed from the lake.
+It is unclear how this will impact future regulation of the Lake.